Napoleon Sarony: Samuel Clemens; the Lotos, Salmagundi and Tile Clubs

 Sarony took numerous photographs of Samuel Clemens (Mark Twain).
-Clemens and Sarony were in the same social circles and shared many mutual acquaintances.
+Clemens and Sarony were in the same social circles and shared many acquaintances.
 They both belonged to the Lotos Club in New York City.
-Sarony helped in the founding of the Salmagundi Club, an association of artists, and was also a member of the Tile Club, whose members included well-known authors and journalists.
+Sarony helped in the founding of the Salmagundi Club, an association of artists, and was also a member of the Tile Club, whose members included well-known artists and journalists.
 In 1883, English author Wilkie Collins dedicated his anti-vivisection book Heart and Science to Sarony.
 In 1884, Sarony was a participant in an April Fool's joke played on Clemens when George Washington Cable arranged for 150 of Clemens's friends to write to him simultaneously, requesting his autograph.
 As part of the joke, no stamps or envelopes were to be provided for a reply.

 Oscar Wilde

 One of Sarony's portraits of writer Oscar Wilde became the subject of a U.S. Supreme Court case, Burrow-Giles Lithographic Co. v.
 Sarony 111 U.S. 53 (1884), in which the Court upheld the extension of copyright protection to photographs.
-Sarony sued Burrow-Giles after it used unauthorized lithographs of Oscar Wilde No. 18 in an advertisement, and won a judgment for $610 (the modern equivalent of just over $12,000) that was affirmed on appeal by the Second Circuit Court of Appeals and the Supreme Court.
+Sarony sued Burrow-Giles after it used unauthorized lithographs of Oscar Wilde No. 18 in an advertisement, and won a judgment for $610 ($ in modern dollars) that was affirmed on appeal by the Second Circuit Court of Appeals and the Supreme Court.
 Sarony later photographed the Supreme Court itself, to celebrate the centennial of the federal judiciary in 1890.

 Family

 Sarony was married twice.
-His first wife died in 1858; his second, Louie, reportedly shared his tendency towards eccentricity and preference for outlandish dress.
+His first wife, Ellen Major Sarony, died in 1858; his second wife, Louisa "Louie" Long Thomas Sarony (1838-1903), reportedly shared his tendency towards eccentricity and preference for outlandish dress.
 She rented elaborate costumes that she wore during her daily afternoon walk through Washington Square, wearing them once before returning them.